luftreich/blog_source/source/_posts/2013-04-05-os161-synchronization-primitives-rwlock.markdown

 So, two rules for rwlock:

-1. Multiple readers can in the critical section at the same time
+1. Multiple readers can be in the critical section at the same time
-2. One and only one writers can in the critical section at any time
+2. One and only one writer can in the critical section at any time

 ### Starvation